JavaScript String

 multiline string in JavaScript.`;

-Both single (') and double (") quotes are used to define strings.
-They behave the same but the important rule is that the opening and closing quotes must match.
-If you start a string with a single quote, you must end it with a single quote, and the same goes for double quotes.
+Single quotes and double quotes both work for strings.
+The key rule is simple: opening and closing quotes must match.
+If you start with single quotes, end with single quotes.
+Same idea for double quotes.

 javascript